Looking for the best podcast hosting? Are you wondering which hosting service is right for your show?

 Plans start at $19 per month.
 All come with unlimited storage, separate podcasts, and unlimited episodes.
 And all plans have generous download allowances.
-Higher priced plans give you access to video podcasting and YouTube republishing.
+Higher priced plans give you access to video podcasting, advanced analytics insights, and YouTube republishing.

 BuzzSprout is a popular podcast hosting service for new podcasters.
 Uploading, tracking, and sharing episodes is easy without any technical knowledge.

 After uploading a new episode, you can schedule it to publish on all the major podcast directories and embed the an audio player on your website.
 Another advantage to Buzzsprout is that you can add chapter markers to your audio files to help your listeners understand details about different parts of each episode.
 You can also use their audio transcription service ($0.10 per minute) to generate content for your web pages.

 Plans cost $12 to $24 per month with a limited free tier.
 This makes it one of the few options on our list of the best podcast hosting services to let you host your podcast for free.
 But they remove episodes after 90 days, so you’ll grow out of the free tier quickly.
 It’s also important to note each paid plan has storage limits so your total cost may exceed the base rates.